syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet-Cells-Manipulation.md

 Either entire cell content, or just formatting, contents, or comments can be removed from Excel cell.
 The following code example illustrates how to clear a range along with its formatting.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Editing%20Excel%20cells/Clear%20Content/.NET/Clear%20Content/Clear%20Content/Program.cs , 180" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Editing%20Excel%20cells/Clear%20Content/.NET/Clear%20Content/Clear%20Content/Program.cs,180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;